Abena Oduro: Education

-Abena Oduro, a Ghanaian national, obtained her O levels and A levels at Aburi Girls Secondary School and Wesley Girls High School respectively, both located in Ghana.
-She went on to further her education in University of Glasgow in 1978 where she received an M.A.(Hons) First Class in Political Economy and Geography.
+Abena Oduro, a Ghanaian national, obtained her O-levels and A-levels at Aburi Girls Secondary School and Wesley Girls High School respectively, both located in Ghana.
+In 1978, she went on to further her education at the University of Glasgow, where she received an M.A.(Hons) First Class in Political Economy and Geography.
 She then stayed on in the University of Glasgow to obtain an M.Litt in Economics in 1982 and started her PhD program (1983–1987) which she did not complete.
 Oduro was awarded for her academic performance through The Royal Scottish Geographical Medal for Outstanding Performance (1982) and the University of Glasgow Scholarship (1983).

 Professional experience and affiliations

-Abena Oduro is currently a Senior Economics Lecturer in the University of Ghana where she has been working since 1989 teaching macroeconomic theory, international economics and international trade theory in the undergraduate and post-graduate levels.
+Abena Oduro is currently a Senior Economics Lecturer in the University of Ghana, where she has been working since 1989 teaching macroeconomic theory, international economics and international trade theory in the undergraduate and post-graduate levels.
 In 1999, she was appointed as the Project Officer for the Centre for Policy Analysis (CEPA) till 2001 where she went on to be a Research Fellow in this same organization until 2006.
 While holding this position, she became a visiting lecturer for the Council on African Studies at Yale University in 2003.

 Furthermore, aside being the Vice Dean of the Faculty Social Studies, Abena Oduro is also the Director of the Centre for Social Policy Studies in the University of Ghana and the Co-Director for the Merian Institute for Advanced Studies in Africa (MIASA) which is an organization setup to create a platform for scholars within the Social Science field in Sub Saharan Africa to share and popularize their research.
 She is also the associate editor of Feminist Economics and a co-editor for the Engendering Economic Policy in Africa issue (2015).

 Oduro is part of the African Economic Research Consortium, American Economic Association and the International Association for Feminist Economics where she holds active membership roles in all of these groups respectively.
 Currently, she is the Head Research Investigator for the Swiss Programme for Research and Global Issues for Development.

 Research and academic work

-Abena Frempongmaa Daagye Oduro's work cuts across a variety of topics namely trade policy, asset management and ownership, poverty and gender analysis, labour market in low income countries and inequality and vulnerability analysis.
+Abena Frempongmaa Daagye Oduro's work cuts across a variety of topics namely trade policy, asset management and ownership, poverty and gender analysis, labour market in low-income countries and inequality and vulnerability analysis.
 Aside these areas of specialization, some of her work is also centred around World Trade Organization (WTO) issues and the economics of education.
 Her work has been published on platforms such as World Development and African Development Review and SSRN.